 Signs of Blocked Downpipes

 A properly functioning drainage system works diligently behind the scenes, quietly channelling rainwater away from your home’s foundation.
 However, a blocked downpipe can disrupt this vital flow and lead to a host of problems.
-Here’s how to identify the tell-tale signs of a blocked downpipe before it causes significant damage:
+Here’s how to identify the telltale signs of a blocked downpipe before it causes significant damage:

 Overflowing Gutters